Varun2604/math-problem-solver/README.md

 # math-problem-solver
-A simple application which will solve all your math problems.
+A simple application which will solve all your math problem.